Joshua Koonin

 About the Author

 Joshua Koonin is a political analyst and former political advisor as well as a licensed Israeli tour guide.
-Having grown up in Australia, he now runs an Israeli based company called International Political Seminars which arranges political based study tours in Israel, the United States, South Africa, Europe, and Australia.
-His clients include government ministers, parliamentarians, diplomats, journalists, students, lay leaders and political junkees.
+Having grown up in Australia, he now runs two Israeli based company called Real Israel Tours and Pizazz Israel Tours.
+Both companies arrange political study tours in Israel.
+Clients include government ministers, parliamentarians, diplomats, journalists, students, lay leaders and political junkees.